Joanne Pierce Misko

 Joanne Pierce Misko (January 7, 1941 – December 13, 2024) was an American nun and FBI special agent who, in 1972, was one of the first women to join the FBI as an agent.

 Background

 Joanne Eileen Pierce was born in Niagara Falls, New York, to homemaker Ann (Egan) Pierce and Howard Pierce, who worked at a chemical company.
 Pierce grew up in Niagara Falls, and attended the local Catholic high school.

 Pierce joined the Sisters of Mercy in Buffalo, New York, in 1960, remaining with them for 10 years.
-While a sister, she earned a bachelor's degree in social science education from Medaille College in 1965, and in 1970 completed a master's degree in history from St. Bonaventure University.
+While a sister, she earned a bachelor's degree in social science education from Medaille College in 1965, and in 1970 completed a master's degree in history from St. Bonaventure University prior to becoming an FBI agent.
 She worked as an educator throughout the decade, teaching history in high schools in Niagara Falls and Orleans County.

 Misko died of a lung infection in Wheatfield, New York, on December 13, 2024, at the age of 83.